collardeau/react-with-state-props/README.md

 #### handlers `PropTypes.objOf(PropTypes.func)`

-To create custom handlers with the current state as a param.
+Here, you can create handlers using the current state as a parameter.

 For example a seed with: